micheles/papers/PITCHME.md

 - Cython is better than plain C
 - and we have wheels now
-- however I could not get impressive speedups in the test bed of the distance calculations
+- however I could not get impressive speedups
+- in any case most our code is not suitable for Cythonization
 - it was deemed not worthy

 ---?image=collapse.jpg